 The idea is simple.
-Ask congregation members or members of the local community to give up: coffee, going out to eat, going out for drinks, an afternoon candy bar, weekend movie nights, or any other (by all means) modern luxury, and donate instead.
+Ask congregation members or members of the local community to give up going out to eat, going out for drinks, coffee, weekend movie nights, or any other (by all means) modern luxury, and donate instead.

 Here’s an example of a “Give it Up” fundraiser organized by Neuroblastoma UK.
 One of the participants said:

 “I gave up my daily cappuccinos and texted to donate £3 each day I walked straight past the coffee shop!
 It was a great feeling.
 In total I gave £42 plus Gift Aid to save children’s lives.
 Who needs caffeine when you can get a kick from supporting such an amazing cause?”

 If you want to make it easier on your congregation, choose a shorter month, like February.
 Your congregants can also choose to opt-in for half of the month.